 The United Fund and the Council for Community Services merged in 1966, and new community service philosophies put in to practice.
 United Community Services was more efficient and streamlined than its parent organizations.
 Its board of directors consisted of no more than 30 community members elected at large on a rotating basis.
 The name United Fund continued to be used informally in the community.

 During United Community Services' annual meeting in 1974, the organization adopted a new name: United Way of Greater Lafayette and Tippecanoe County.
 This fostered better identification between our local organization and the national organization that had changed its name two years earlier.
 No organizational changes followed at this time.

 1980s and 1990s

 In 1983, United Way of Greater Lafayette and Tippecanoe County funded 23 agencies.
-That year, Food Finders Food Bank, two subsidiary programs: the Womein in Crisis Shelter and Lafayette Adult Reading Academy, and Leadership Lafayette brought that total to 26.
-Over the years, new partners like Community Health Clnic, and Lafayette Transitional Housing joined the United Way family while others like Cerebral Plasy Association and New Directions left our community.
+That year, Food Finders Food Bank, two subsidiary programs: the Women in Crisis Shelter and Lafayette Adult Reading Academy, and Leadership Lafayette brought that total to 26.
+Over the years, new partners like Community Health Clinic and Lafayette Transitional Housing joined the United Way family while others like Cerebral Palsy Association and New Directions left our community.
 Leadership Lafayette became a privately held entity in 1991.
 Today, United Way funds 23 agencies.